-Graduate Student Work at LMU
+Graduate Work at LMU

-There are 4 types of graduate assistant positions at LMU:
+There are 2 types of graduate assistant positions at LMU:

-Administrative Graduate Assistant
+Graduate Assistant

 Pay Rate $18.00 an hour

-Definition: An administrative graduate assistant’s primary responsibility is to support a university department in a broad range of administrative functions.
+Definition: A graduate assistant’s primary responsibility is to support a university department in a broad range of administrative functions.
 GAs are often required to possess strong interpersonal, organizational, and analytical skills, along with initiative and self-motivation.
 Assigned duties are not necessarily related to the student’s area of study or interest, but will help to develop transferable skills valuable in any field of study.
 Responsibilities will be determined by the supervising department.

 Responsibilities may include:

-- Assist with departmental communications such as social media, website management, and newsletters.
+• Assist with departmental communications such as social media, website management, and newsletters.

-- Clerical duties such as answering phones, emailing, filing, etc.
+• Clerical duties such as answering phones, emailing, filing, etc.

-- Attend staff meetings
+• Attend staff meetings

-- Conduct workshops
+• Conduct workshops

-- Organize events or meetings
+• Organize events or meetings

-- Serve as a mentor for undergraduate staff
+• Serve as a mentor for undergraduate staff

-- Other supportive duties assignment by department
+• Other supportive duties assignment by department

 Graduate Teaching Assistant